Our Team

 Om B. Bhatt

-Om is a research technician and lab manager at the RelCog Lab.
-He comes to UCI from Georgia Tech, where he earned an MS in Computer Science along with research exposure to LLM evaluation and neuroAI methods.
-He in interested in using language models as testbeds for theories of morality and social reasoning, as well as how neural data could inform our understanding of knowledge representation in models.
+Om is a predoctoral researcher and lab manager at the RelCog Lab.
+He comes to UCI from Georgia Tech, where he earned an MS in Computer Science.
+He is interested in using language models as testbeds for theories of morality and social reasoning, as well as how neural data could inform our understanding of knowledge representation in models.

 RESEARCH COLLABORATOR